 - Respect the game, respect the rules and respect others: League must incorporate the concept of respect from the top down.
-Players need to realize that basketball is a team sports, they must follow the rules on and off the court, and they should show character when dealing with others. - Be an ambassador of the game: The League must demonstrate all the values that NBA stands for.
-The values should be transferred to the players through the game of basketball.
+Players need to realize that basketball is a team sports, they must follow the rules on and off the court, and they should show character when dealing with others - Be an ambassador of the game: The League must demonstrate all the values that NBA stands for.
+The values should be transferred to the players through the game of basketball coaches continue to study the game.

-Knowledge of the Game & Fitness

-- Be a student of the game: Coaches need to know everything about the game, including rules, strategies, and history.
-The game is always evolving, so the best coaches continue to study the game.
 Watch games, read about the game, talk to other coaches, and continue to grow your knowledge about the game.
+Developing your knowledge of the game will help guide your decisions as a coach

+Knowledge of the Game and Fitness

+Be a student of the game: Coaches need to know everything about the game, including rules, strategies, and history.
+The game is always evolving, so the best

-Developing your knowledge of the game will help guide your decisions as a coach. - Share your knowledge: By building a solid foundation and sharing your knowledge with others, you will gain respect from players, parents and fellow coaches.
+• Share your knowledge: By building a solid foundation and sharing your knowledge with others, you will gain respect from players, parents and fellow coaches

-Fun & Positivity
+Fun and Positivity

 - Keep it fun: Basketball is much easier to teach when the players are having fun.
 Keep your players engaged using games and competitions.
-Make sure to balance fun with fundamentals! - Energy and enthusiasm: Enthusiasm is contagious and must come from the coach.
-If you are energetic and are excited about each part of practice (particularly the less "glamorous" elements of the game, such as defense, or hustling for a loose ball), then your players will reflect that enthusiasm and approach the game with proper attitude and effort.
+Make sure to balance fun with fundamentals - Energy and enthusiasm: Enthusiasm is contagious and must come from the coach.
+If you are energetic and are excited about each part of practice (particularly the less "glamorous" elements of the game, such as defence, or hustling for a loose ball), then your players will reflect that enthusiasm and approach the game with proper attitude and effort.
 Focus on effort and execution rather than outcomes.
-Encourage your players for giving maximum effort, even if the play doesn't completely go your way. - Encouragement and positive reinforcement: Use encouragement and positive reinforcement as your primary method of motivating your players.
+Encourage your players for giving maximum effort, even if the play doesn't completely go your way - Encouragement and positive reinforcement: Use encouragement and positive reinforcement as your primary method of motivating your players.
 Motivating players by focusing solely on mistakes or criticizing them will empty their "emotional tanks," meaning that they will not respond to teaching after a certain point, or they will lose confidence and give up.
 Instead, try to make a conscious effort to stay positive and fill your players' "emotional tanks" by complimenting them when they do something well or show improvement.
-Encourage your players to fill their teammates' emotional tanks, too.
+Encourage your players to fill their teammates' emotional tanks, too

-Discipline & Values
+Discipline and Values

-- Set expectations and engage parents: Make sure to clearly set ground rules and explain expectations from the beginning.
+• Set expectations and engage parents: Make sure to clearly set ground rules and explain expectations from the beginning.
 If you can, try to conduct parent education meetings because it is essential to develop some sort of good relationship with players' parent.
-These meetings can give you the coach the opportunity to explain and emphasize the program mission/goals, rules and regulations and parental expectations.
+These meetings can give you the coach the opportunity to explain and emphasise the program mission/goals, rules and regulations and parental expectations.
 If you cannot conduct meetings, write a letter explaining these elements and make sure each player gives the letter to their parents.
-Invite the parents to attend practices and be involved as much as possible in order to get their support for the program and see the good things you are doing both on and off the court. - Fairness: Treat all your players fairly.
+Invite the parents to attend practices and be involved as much as possible in order to get their support for the program and see the good things you are doing both on and off the court

+- Fairness: Treat all your players fairly.
 Remember, however, that that this does not always mean treating every player equally.
-Sometimes you will need to adapt your coaching style to the individual personalities of your players, as some players will respond differently to different coaching methods. - Values: Reinforce key values that will translate beyond basketball and into players' lives: positive attitude, respect, sportsmanship, teamwork/unselfishness, commitment, accountability, work ethic, perseverance, etc. These values all fall under the broad umbrella of citizenship, and will have a positive impact both on and off the court.
+Sometimes you will need to adapt your coaching style to the individual personalities of your players, as some players will respond differently to different coaching methods - Values: Reinforce key values that will translate beyond basketball and into players' lives: positive attitude, respect, sportsmanship, teamwork/unselfishness, commitment, accountability, work ethic, perseverance, etc. These values all fall under the broad umbrella of citizenship, and will have a positive impact both on and off the court